bernie-skipole/indipydriver/README.md

 If you are developing a Python project to control some form of instrument, with switches, indicators or measurement data, this package provides classes which can be used to send and receive data on a port.

-Installing indipydriver from Pypi will also install indipyclient which provides a terminal client, which connects to the port, so the instrument can be viewed and controlled from a terminal session.

-Indipyclient can be remote, or could work on the same machine.
-As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.

-Indipydriver is a pure python package, and its only dependency, indipyclient, is itself pure python and has no further dependencies.
+Indipydriver is a pure python package and has no dependencies.

 The package creates and serves the INDI communications protocol.